A nonspecial divisor in the moduli space of cubic fourfolds via 10-nodal plane sextics: The Severi divisor is nonspecial

 \begin{rmk} Theorem \ref{maintheorem} implies that, for a very general cubic fourfold of the Severi divisor $\mathcal{D}_{sn}$, there is no nonzero Hodge class in $H^4(X,\mathbb{Q})_{prim}$.
 Indeed, it follows from \cite{Voisin13} that the Hodge loci distribute in a countable union of hypersurfaces of $\mathcal C$, as a consequence of the fact that $h^{3,1}(X)=1$ is an upper bound for the codimension of each irreducible component of these loci.

 Another important remark, that completes this description of the locus of cubic fourfolds having a special polar net, is the fact that the other four divisors of $\mathcal{C}$, defined on the basis of the other four irreducible components of the Severi variety $V_{6,10}(\mathbb{P}^2)$ as mentioned in the remark \ref{fourdivisors}, are also nonspecial.
-In \cite{Sammarco25} one can find all the details of the proof in these further cases. \end{rmk}
+This can be shown with techniques similar to those used in the proof of Theorem \ref{maintheorem}.
+Hence, this gives five nonspecial irreducible divisors in the moduli space $\mathcal C$, thus obtaining new nonspecial divisors with respect to the three known and described so far in the literature. \end{rmk}